bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 If you want to force-drop the database (i.e. skipping the yes/no prompt), then use `bigchaindb -y drop`

-## bigchaindb recover

-Recover Bigchaindb after a fatal crash.
-The command will try to restore the data to a previous consistant state.

 ## bigchaindb start

 Start BigchainDB.
 It always begins by trying a `bigchaindb init` first.
 See the note in the documentation for `bigchaindb init`.
 The database initialization step is optional and can be skipped by passing the `--no-init` flag i.e. `bigchaindb start --no-init`.